dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/date-picker/events.md

 ### Min & Max date

-If `min_date` or `max_date` is given, the return object also contains info about if the `start_date` or `end_date` is in between the given limitation.
-The reason is because the user can still enter an invalid date in the input.
+If `min_date` or `max_date` is given, the return object also contains info about if the `start_date` or `end_date` is in between the given limits.
+The reason is that the user can still enter an invalid date in the input.

 ```js
 {